xamarin/Xamarin.Auth/component/GettingStarted.md

 ### 1.2 Setup Authentication Event Handlers

+Before the UI is presented, user needs to start listening to the `Completed` event which fires when the user successfully authenticates or cancels.
+One can find out if the authentication succeeded by testing the `IsAuthenticated` property of `eventArgs`:

+All the information gathered from a successful authentication is available in `eventArgs.Account`.

 To capture events and information in the OAuth flow simply subscribe to Authenticator events (add event handlers):